jmplonka/InventorLoader/README.md

 		- (Arc-)Ellipse-2D
 	- embedded files dumped to export folder

-- 0.2: Reading document content now from DC-Segment instead of Graphics-/Browser-Segment
+- 0.2: Reading document content now from DC-Segment instead of Graphics-/Browser- Segment
 	- added reading of object names
 	- 2D sketch constraints and dimensions

-- 0.3: Started working on FxFeatures.
+- 0.3: Started working on sketches.
 	- Added placement to sketches. <s>Sometimes Placements have to "Orientation" references, so that a correct placement is not possible</s>
 	- Added pad feature.
 Maybe this will be chagned to Part instead of PartDesign.

-- 0.4: Added table for parameters.
+- 0.4: Added spreadsheet for parameters.
 	- Added handling of expressions for parameters
 	- fixed missing placement for 2D-sketches

-- 0.5: Completed parameter management.
+- 0.4.1: Completed parameter management.
 	Parameter table now contains the name, value, formula, tolerance and comment of each parameter
 	- Added parameter unit handling
 	- Added parameter formulas handling
 	- Added parameter operations handling (e.g. '+', '-', '*' and '/')
-	Even if operations or functions are not supported by FreeCAD (e.g. modulo operator, signum or random function), they will be replaced by their nominal value and unit.
+	Even if operations or functions are not supported by FreeCAD (e.g. modulo operator, signum or random function), parameters will be replaced by their nominal value and unit.

-- 0.6: Only Code Review
+- 0.4.2: Only Code Review
 	Most sections found in LT samples are now decoded (structured)

-- 0.7: Preparation for supporting Featrues (except iFeature) Most sections found in pro samples (2010..2018) are now decoded (structured)
+- 0.5: Preparation for supporting Featrues (except iFeature) Most sections found in pro samples (2010..2018) are now decoded (structured)

-- 0.8: Added Features
+- 0.5.1: continued working on Features
-	* FX-Revolve, FX-Extrude, FX-Loft
-	* FX-Combine
+	* added Revolve as Part::Revolution
+	* added Extrude as Part::Extrusion
+	* added Loft  as Part::Loft
+	* added boolean opertations as Part::Cut, Part::MultiFuse, Part::MultiCommon
-	* Polar-Pattern, Rectangular-Pattern and Mirror-Pattern.
+	* added Polar-Pattern, Rectangular-Pattern with Draft.makeArray()
+	* added Mirror-Pattern as 'Part::Mirroring'

+- 0.5.2: continued working on Features
+	* added Hole as combination of creating Part::Cylinder, Part::Cone(s) and Part::MultiFuse and Part::Cut

-- 0.8.1: Added Features
+- 0.5.3: continued working on Features
-	* FX-Hole
+	* added Client as a new group of objects.

-- 0.8.2: Added Features
+- 0.5.4: continued working on Features
-	* FX-Client
+	* added Sweep  as Part::Sweep
+	* added Thicken as Part::Offset
+	* Fixed encoding problems regarding filename and Sketch/Feature names

 ## Next steps in unsorted order:
-- Features like Grave, Thicken, etc.
+- Features like Grave, etc.
 - Features like Fillet, Champher, Draft, etc.
 - Prefferences page